lucasmfredmark/PyShips/README.md

 The blue squares on the board are even while the white ones are odd parity.

+## Probability Shooter
+The Probablity Shooter is the best way of winning in Battleships, as it will calculate the most likely place an enemy ship will be placed at

 ![Parity board](/images/parity_board.png)

 With this strategy the game is always won before firing 80 shots, with an average of 65.